wechto/paper/README.md

   :ear: [Fast Adaptation to New Environments via Policy-Dynamics Value Functions](https://arxiv.org/pdf/2007.02879.pdf) :fire: :boom: :+1:  ​

   PD-VF explicitly estimates the cumulative reward in a space of policies and environments.

+  :ear: [Off-Dynamics Reinforcement Learning: Training for Transfer with Domain Classifiers](https://arxiv.org/pdf/2006.13916.pdf) :fire: :boom: :volcano: :droplet:  ​

+  The main contribution of this work is an algorithm for domain adaptation to dynamics changes in RL, based on the idea of compensating for **differences in dynamics** by modifying the reward function.
+This algorithm does not need to estimate transition probabilities, but rather modifies the reward function using a pair of classifiers.

+  **Related work is good!** :+1:

+  general domain adaption (DA) =  importance weighting + domain-agnostic features

+  DA in RL =  system identification + domain randomization + observation adaptation :+1:

+  formulates control as a problem of probabilistic inference :droplet:

 + [Exploration Strategies in Deep Reinforcement Learning](https://lilianweng.github.io/lil-log/2020/06/07/exploration-strategies-in-deep-reinforcement-learning.html) [[chinese]](https://mp.weixin.qq.com/s/FX-1IlIaFDLaQEVFN813jA) :sweat_drops: :fire: :fire:  :boom: